-As well as the ultrafast beamlines available for use, WCUS also has a number of frequency resolved spectroscopic tools in its repertoire.
+As well as the ultrafast beamlines available for use, WCUS also has a number of frequency-resolved spectroscopic tools in its repertoire, and time-resolved methods with lower time resolution.
 These can be used for characterisation of samples previous to running ultrafast experiments.
 They are separate utilities, that do not require use of the ultrafast laser apparatus.
 You can book time on any of this apparatus using the booking button on the right of the page.

-The LAMBDA 850 UV/Vis spectrophotometer produces frequency resolved UV/Vis spectra over a wavlength range from 175 to 900 nm (wavelengths shorter than 195 nm require evacuation/purge) with a 0.05 nm resolution.
+The Cary 60 UV/Vis spectrophotometer produces frequency resolved UV/Vis spectra over a wavlength range from 190 to 1100 nm with a 1.5 nm resolution.
 The spectrometer accepts standard 1 cm x 1 cm cuvettes for liquid or solution samples.
-It can also accept solid samples as standard.
-The large samle regoin of the spectrometer, however, allows for a great deal of flexibility it the samples that can be analysed, and gaseous, cooled, or pressurised samples may be accommodated.
+It can also accept solid samples.
+The large sample region of the spectrometer, however, allows for a great deal of flexibility in the samples that can be analysed, and gaseous, cooled, or pressurised samples may be accommodated.
 Please contact a member of the team to discuss your requirements.

-The Horiba Fluorolog at WCUS allows fluorescence measurements to be performed, including taking emission spectra using a CW arc lamp lightsource, with excitation wavelengths ranging from ~250 nm to ~2000 nm, or measuring fluorescence lifetimes using a ns pulsed laser diode source at 402 nm, 533 nm or 650 nm.
+The Horiba Fluorolog at WCUS allows fluorescence measurements to be performed, including taking emission spectra using a CW arc lamp lightsource, with excitation wavelengths ranging from ~250 nm to ~2000 nm, or measuring fluorescence lifetimes using a ns pulsed laser diode source at 320 nm, 402 nm, 533 nm or 650 nm.
 Multiple, interchangable PMTs allow detection from the ultraviolet (between 250 to 850 nm) to the infrared (from 950 to ~2500 nm).
 The infrared detectors require liquid nitrogen cooling, and can be measured directly, or via a lock-in amplifier when measuring very small signals.
-The Fluorlog has numersous filters (410 nm longpass, 500 nm longpass, 850 nm longpass) to remove scattered light from the excitation source.
+The Fluorolog has numerous filters to remove scattered light from the excitation source.